Otter-Co/TurnSignal/README.md

 ---

-### !!
-NOTE: TurnSignal 2.x Has better coding conventions, uses proper SteamVR startup, and is much better Optimized!
-Please Upgrade if you have not !!
+### NOTE: TurnSignal 2.x Has better coding conventions, uses proper SteamVR startup, and is much better Optimized!
+Please Upgrade if you have not!

 ---
 ## ScreenShots - (Slightly Outdated Menu, but functionality is same!)